Categories

 </browser>

-The name tag allows you to name the browser as it will be printed in Agilitest.
-A certain number of names are reserved because we adapt to the specifics of each browser: chrome, firefox, etc. You will therefore only be able to modify the driver and the path of the executable for a browser already known to Agilitest.
+The name badge lets you name the browser as it will be printed in Agilitest.
+A certain number of names are reserved as we adapt to the specificities of each browser: chrome, firefox, etc...
+You will therefore only be able to modify the driver and executable path for a browser already known to Agilitest.

-The driver tag tells Agilitest what is the name of the .exe driver to load (in the $ user /.actiontestscript/drivers/directory)
+The driver tag tells Agilitest the name of the .exe driver to load, which is located in the directory user/.actiontestscript/drivers/directory.

-The path tag indicates the path of the browser executable.
+The path tag indicates the path to the browser executable.

 For example, if you want to use Firefox 60 ESR, the procedure is as follows:

-• Download and install Firefox 60 ESR in a different directory than your firefox installation
+• Download and install Firefox 60 ESR in a different directory from your Firefox installation.

 • Complete the following lines in your .atsProperties file: